research-software-collaborations/research-software-collaborations.github.io/pages/exchanges.md

   * Travel support for mentor reverse visit at end of research exchange period

 ### Timeline
-  * We review applications quarterly (January 15, April 15, July 15, October 15) and are receptive to applications at any time.
+  * We review applications quarterly (December 15, March 15, June 15, September 15) and are receptive to applications at any time.
   * In most cases both the required visa arrangement and housing take time to arrange.
 Please allow for at least one month of review/approval time in addition to the time needed for these arrangements.
 We can help you and your host with any accumulated knowledge we have on logistics from our personal experience as well as other exchanges.

 ### Application process and format
   * Final applications are a joint proposal from both involved researchers and should be supported by both research groups.
 In case you are interested but do not already have an exchange idea to propose, we are able to assist you in identifying potential opportunities that match your interests and have examples of interested host researchers.
 In this case, start by expressing your interest in the program and we can work with you from there.
   * Needed components
     * Brief CV of each researcher
     * Project statement including high-level science goals and need (approximately 1 page)